kgateway-dev/kgateway/docs/content/introduction/deployment_options.md

 * Discovery
 * Envoy

-Each deployment includes a replica set for the pods, which can be used to scale the number of pods and perform rolling upgrades.
+Each deployment creates a replica set for the pods, which can be used to scale the number of pods and perform rolling upgrades.

 ### Services